mdang/how-to-teach-programming/README.md

 Our minds can store larger numbers of facts in short-term memory by creating chunks.
 For example, most of us will remember a word we read as a single item, rather than as a sequence of letters.

+One key finding in cognition research is that experts have more and larger chunks in short-term memory than non-experts.
+Experts "see" larger patterns, and have more patterns to match against.
+This allows them to reason at a higher level, and to search for information more quickly and accurately.

 ## Cognitive Load

+Research shows that *inquiry-based learning* actually doesn't work well.
+Inquiry-based learning is the practice of allowing learners to ask their own questions, set their own goals, and find their own path as they would in real life.
+It's found to overload learners, searching for a solution strategy is an extra burden on top of applying that strategy.

+### Faded Examples

+> Also referred to as **scaffolding** exercises.

+1. Demonstrate the solution strategy
+2. The next problem is of the same type but has more blanks and so on until the learner has to solve the problem in its entirety.

+Faded examples work because they introduce the problem-solving strategy piece by piece.
+This is less intimidating than a blank screen or blank sheet of paper.
+It also encourages learners to think about the similarities and differences between various approaches, which helps create the linkages in the mental model that instructors want them to form.

+#### Split Attention Effect

+Linguistic and visual input are processed by different parts of the brain, and linguistic and visual memories are stored seperately as well. **When someone reads something while hearing it spoken aloud, their brain can't help but check that it's getting the same information on both channels.**

+Learning is therefore more effective when redundant information is not presented simultaneously in two different channels.
+For example, people find it harder to learn from a video that has both narration and on-screen captions than when it only includes one or the other.

+> It's more effective to draw a diagram piece by piece while teaching than to present the entire diagram at once.

+## Designing Lessons

+Take a "teach most immediately useful first" approach.
+Have learners do something that they think is useful in their daily work within a few minutes of starting a lesson.
+This not only motivates them, it also helps build their confidence in us.

+Try approaching designing lessons like we would with TDD, figure out the intended outcome and work backwards to create the lesson.

+1. Figure out who you are trying to teach and what will appeal to them.
+2. Draw [concept maps](http://www.cmu.edu/teaching/assessment/howto/assesslearning/conceptmaps.html) to describe the mental model you want them to construct.
+3. Create a summative assessment like a final exercise or exam that shows a learning took place.
+4. Create formative assessments that will give learners a chance to practice the things that they are expected to be able to answer in the summative assessment
+5. Write just enough to get learners from one formative assessment to another.

+#### Build Lessons by Subtracting Complexity

+One way to build a programming lesson is by writing the program you want learners to finish with, and removing the most complex part and making it the final exercise.
+Remove other pieces as formative assessments and with anything remaining make it starter code.

+### Learning Objectives

+A good learning objective has a *measureable* or *verifiable verb* that states what the learner will do, and specifies the *criteria for acceptable performance*.

+Bloom's taxonomy can help in writing good learning objectives, it defines the levels of understanding in a way that is hierarchical, measurable and cross-cultural.

+* Knowledge: recalling learned information
+  - `name`, `define`
+* Comprehension: explaining the meaning of information
+  - `explain`, `recognize`
+* Application: applying what one knows to concrete situations
+  - `demonstrate`, `use`
+* Analysis: breaking a whole into its component parts and explaining how each part contributes to the whole
+  - `differentiate`, `compare`
+* Synthesis: assembling components to form a new and integrated whole
+  - `design`, `organize`
+* Evaluation: using evidence to make judgments of ideas and materials
+  - `choose`, `select`

+## Motivation and Demotivation

+> Learners respond to an instructor's enthusiasm, and an instructor needs to care about a topic in order to keep teaching it.
+If learners don't believe an instructor cares about a lesson, they won't either.

+### Demotivation

+The three most powerful demotivators are:

+- Unpredictability: If there's no reliable connection between what you do and the outcome, then why try?
+- Indifference: If students believe the instructor doesn't care then why should they?
+- Unfairness: Even if it's unfair in their favor they will worry that one day they'll be on the other end of it.

+### Imposter Syndrome

+Imposter Syndrome is the belief that one is not good enough for a job or position, that one's achievements are lucky flukes, and an accompanying fear of being "found out".

+We rarely see the struggles of others, only their finished work, which can feed the belief that everyone else finds it easy.

+As an instructor, you can help people with imposter syndrome by:

+- Sharing stories of mistakes you've made or things you struggled to learn).
+Being open makes it easier to build trust and make them feel it's ok to ask questinons.
+- Emphasize that you want questions, it's more important to *be* smart than to *look* smart.

+### Mindset

+- Fixed Mindset: Belief that competence in some area is instrinsic.
+If you don't get it at first than you must not have the aptitude, which biases future performance. (e.g. You did a good job, you must be very smart.)
+- Growth Mindset: Belief that a skill is learned and can be improved. (e.g. You did a good job, you must have worked very hard.)